RandomGuy-coder/Gestro/README.md

 * Qt 5
 * OpenCV 4.5.5
 * libasound2-dev
-* Boost Unit Test Framework
+* Google Unit Test FrameWork

 > These required tools and libraries will be installed if you follow step 2 of the [installation guide](#installation-guide) below.